ncsu-geoforall-lab/GIS714-assignments/Tangible_Landscape/README.md

 * A similarly-named JSON config file

 **Your activity needs to:**
-* Be submitted to the [2024 Tangible Landscape Activities Repository](https://github.com/ncsu-geoforall-lab/gis714-2024-tangible-landscape/)
+* Be submitted to the [Tangible Landscape Activities Repository](https://github.com/ncsu-geoforall-lab/gis714-2025-tangible-landscape/)
 * Pass GitHub checks, which means it should:
     - Black and Flake8 formatting compliant
     - Have a unique name and description (i.e. not "test.py")